Chairman of Governors

 Mark’s huge contribution to school governance was recognised in the summer of 2014 when he was awarded an MBE for services to governance.

 I am a Database Administrator at the Oracle Corporation in Reading.
 I was co-elected by the full governing body in September 2016.
-My younger son Adhvay studies at Whiteknights, while my older son, Akshay, studies at Reading School.
+My younger son Adhvay studied at Whiteknights, and both my sons now study at Reading School.
 At Whiteknights I am currently designated as a Health and Safety governor.
 Being part of an experienced governing team is highly motivating and I enjoy contributing to the school's vision.

 I have two children, Rhys and Brooke, and I work at the University of Reading where I am responsible for the training and development of new teaching staff.
 My son Rhys started at Whiteknights in September 2012 and since then the School has made fantastic progress with a new headteacher and two Ofsted inspections taking place.
 I joined the governing body in December 2014, having been appointed by the full governing body.
 It was an exciting time to join, and I have enjoyed working with the pupils, parents and staff to help ensure that Whiteknights is the very best it can be.
 I am currently vice chair of the governing body, with responsibility for Development.